kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 * Service Catalog
 * Plain K8S deployments

 In the long run, we can build utils that automate the provisioning process.
-For now we can start simple
+For now, we can start with a simple solution.

 A typical provisioner looks like: